Ignite at PTS: Microcredentials for Ministry

 What is Ignite?

-The Ignite: Micocredentials for Ministry Program is a new non-degree training initiative at Pittsburgh Theological Seminary designed to equip lay pastors and ministry leaders with the skills and theological grounding needed to serve 21st-century churches and communities.
-Built for those already engaged in ministry or preparing to answer a call, this program offers short-term, online microcredentials in ministry—stackable sets of courses designed to develop practical competencies in preaching, pastoral care, theological teaching, and more.
+The Ignite Program is a new non-degree training initiative at Pittsburgh Theological Seminary designed to equip lay pastors and ministry leaders with the knowledge, skills, and dispositions necessary to serve 21st-century churches and communities.
+Built for those already engaged in or preparing to answer a call to bivocational ministry, this program offers short-term learning modules—stackable units of instruction designed to teach practical competencies in preaching and teaching, pastoral care, contextual analysis, leadership, and more.

 Program Highlights